The Brown Headed parrot is a very sweet cuddly bird for many owners.

 If your Brown Headed Parrot has not used a water bottle before, you will need to provide both a water bottle and a dish until you see that they are drinking from the bottle.

 Lixit makes a glass water bottle that has a wire instead of a spring that keeps it on the cage if you are worried about safety.
 (Some birds get their foot or beak stuck in the spring attachment on other bottles.)

-Here is just a sample of what you can purchase from us at really competitive prices!
+Here is just a sample of what you can purchase from us.

 The Brown Headed Parrot, like conures, need lots of room to climb and play.
 They need lots and lots of toys and they need to be rotated out so they don’t get bored.

 Consider getting a cage with a playpen on top for them to play on when you are home.
 The more room they have the happier they will be.